klailatimad/web-scraping-tutorial/projects/patek-scraping/README.md

 2.  **Run the Spider:** Execute your spider using the following command:

     ```sh
-	scrapy crawl patek_spider
+	scrapy crawl patek
 	```

-    Make sure to replace `patek_spider` with the actual name defined in your `patek.py` spider script.
+    Make sure to replace `patek` with the actual name defined in your `patek.py` spider script.

 #### Option 2: Use the Provided Shell Script